 The BGC also sponsors a journal, West 86th: A Journal of Decorative Arts, Design History, and Material Culture, and a monograph series, Cultural Histories of the Material World, with the University of Michigan Press.

-The Bard Graduate Center will host its second NEH Summer Institute for College Teachers for four weeks in July of 2013.
+The Bard Graduate Center will host its third NEH Summer Institute for College Teachers for four weeks in July of 2015.
 The institute will focus on the material culture of nineteenth century and use New York as its case study because of its role as a national center for fashioning cultural commodities and promoting consumer tastes.
 With leading practitioners from the multi-disciplinary material culture field as its faculty, the city will be the laboratory to explore some of the important issues of broad impact that go well beyond New York.

 A fellowship program, including a stipendiary post-doctoral fellow and non-stipendiary Visiting Scholars, represents a vision of the BGC as a research community.